FineUploader/fine-uploader/server/readme.txt

 Return
-{"success":true} when upload was successful {"success": false, "reason": "some reason"} if not successful, and you would like to associate an error message w/ the file {"error": "error message to display"} in case of error
+{"success":true} when upload was successful {"success": false} if not successful, no specific reason {"error": "error message to display"} if not successful, with a specific reason